Editorial Policy

 What we avoid

-• • Publishing near-duplicate hubs that differ only by a light keyword swap.
+• • Publishing near-duplicate pages that differ only by a light keyword swap.

-• • Treating guide pages like filler content detached from the calculator product.
+• • Treating guide pages like broad summaries detached from the calculator experience.

-• • Indexing topic pages that do not yet have enough original content or strong next-step value.
+• • Publishing topic pages before they have enough original content or practical response value.

 Accuracy and limits

 The site provides educational estimates and comparison paths, not legal advice.
-Users should verify ticket-specific details with official authorities, courts, insurers, or qualified attorneys.
+Drivers should verify ticket-specific details with official authorities, courts, insurers, or qualified attorneys.